hallister/reanimation/README.md

 Not that you may want to change `this.start` and `this.end` to reflect the next animation, in addition to setting `this.state.doAnimation` to false.

+##### Canceling

+State-based transitions allow for canceling the transition, which will revert the state from the current animation state back to the start animation state in `cancelDuration` milliseconds when the `cancel` prop is true **and** there is an animation.

+NOTE: Setting the `cancel` prop to true at the beginning of an animation will cancel the animation in the first frame.
+In most cases this will simply appear like nothing happened.

 ### DOM-based

 DOM-based animations function based on `ReactTransitionGroup`, allowing us to animate when the component is prepared to